tychonievich/coa1-fall2018/markdown/parts.md

 but the interface is conceptually similar to a register bank and can be considered similar to an array for our purposes.

+## Register-Transfer Level Coding

+One way of thinking about the combined programing components listed above is to separate out the **logic** and the **registers**.
+The *logic* is unclocked gates connected by wires, in an acyclic single-source way;
+the *registers* are treated like a separate set of clocked storage units.

+Each **clock cycle** runs as follows:

+1. The clock signal goes from low- to high-voltage (called the "rising edge" of the clock), causing the registers to take their current inputs into their internal storage.
+2. The registers start outputting their new values.
+3. The logic, with new inputs, begins to adjust, new values rippling through the gates until eventually a steady state is reached (the existence of a steady state is guaranteed by the acyclic nature of the logic).
+4. The outputs of the logic are inputs to the registers.
+Although these may have changed erratically before the logic reached steady state, they are ignored by the registers during the clock's high- and low-voltage periods and its high-to-low transition.
+The clock frequency was selected to ensure all inputs stabilize before the end of the clock's low-voltage period.
+5. The next rising edge of the clock causes these set of states to repeat.

+In pseudo-code, this might be represented as

+    repeat forever:
+        new_register_values = logic(stored_register_values)
+        stored_register_values = new_register_values

+This loop is implied by the constraints that all registers are on the same clock and all logic is acyclic.
+Neither of these constraints needed to be followed, and some digital circuits chose not to follow them;
+but by following them, we arrive at a "register-transfer level" programming paradigm, where the job of the chip designer is primarily to write logical expressions for how register outputs are transferred into register inputs.
+This paradigm will allow us to create full general purpose computers, which is the subject of our [next chapter](isa.html).